vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 The reason I decided to write this blog post is because on every new project when I start writing unit tests I find it helpful to look back on older projects on how I've tested my **actions**, my **components** or my **reducers**.
 I'll try to organise everything in one place, this blog post.

-I will share you the key points of the test process.
+I will share the key points of the test process.
 In the end you will find a [GitHub url](https://github.com/vaskort/react-testing) with the full code so you can clone and play.

 ## The context of the app